celestiaorg/docs/docs/developers/scaffold-wordle.md

 Ignite as a Cosmos-SDK version of Foundry or Hardhat but specifically designed to build blockchains.

-You first run the following command to setup our project for our new blockchain, Wordle.
+You first run the following command to setup your project for our new blockchain, Wordle.

 ```sh